China's Xi turns to financial experts to tame economic risks | The Japan Times

 A risk disposal plan for the lender was a milestone this year in resolving problems facing high-risk financial institutions.

-Tan Jiong, 53, former deputy head of Industrial & Commercial Bank of China, the world’s largest lender by assets, was appointed in September to Guizhou.
+Tan Jiong, age 53, a former deputy head of the Industrial & Commercial Bank of China, which is the world’s largest lender by assets, was appointed in September to Guizhou.

 The mountainous southwestern province is the most indebted province in China, according to a report from Guosen Securities, with a debt ratio of 161.7 percent as of the end of 2017.